Home > About Us > Our Rich Heritage

 With financial support of many well-wishers and the Methodist Churches, the school grew from strength to strength.
 To meet increasing enrolment, GMGS grew and expanded to form Geylang Methodist Primary School and Geylang Methodist Secondary School in 1984 along Geylang East Central, where both schools are now situated.
 It was also in this year that the schools became co-educational.
 The schools were later renamed Geylang Methodist Schools (Primary and Secondary) to reflect oneness in the family.

-The school has established a distinctive Christian culture based on an ethos founded on shared beliefs and values.
+Over the years, the school has established a distinctive Christian culture based on an ethos founded on shared beliefs and values.
 This is reflected in the following ways:

 - The school chaplains are pastors from the Methodist Churches.